nithingodi/sf311-triage-bigquery-ai/README.md

     sleep 60
     ```

-4.  **Prepare Cloud Storage Bucket**: These commands will create a new GCS bucket and upload the local complaint images to it.
-The object table created in the next step will point to these files.
+4.  **Create Object Table for Images**: This step creates the special BigQuery table that points to the image files in Google Cloud Storage.

     ```bash
-    # Create a GCS bucket (bucket names must be globally unique)
-    gsutil mb -l US gs://$GCLOUD_PROJECT-sf311-data

-    # Upload the cohort images to the new bucket
-    gsutil -m cp -r data/sf311_cohort/images/* gs://$GCLOUD_PROJECT-sf311-data/sf311_cohort/images/
-    ```

-5.  **Create Object Table for Images**: This step creates the special BigQuery table that points to the image files in Google Cloud Storage.

-    ```bash
     bq query --nouse_legacy_sql "
     CREATE OR REPLACE EXTERNAL TABLE \`$GCLOUD_PROJECT.sf311.images_obj_cohort\`
     WITH CONNECTION \`projects/$GCLOUD_PROJECT/locations/US/connections/sf311-conn\`
     OPTIONS (
     object_metadata = 'SIMPLE',
     uris = ['gs://$GCLOUD_PROJECT-sf311-data/sf311_cohort/images/*']
     );"
     ```

-6.  **Run the Full Pipeline**: Execute the `Makefile` target to run all the SQL scripts in the correct order.
+5.  **Run the Full Pipeline**: Execute the `Makefile` target to run all the SQL scripts in the correct order.
 This will build everything from the views and models to the final comparison metrics.

     ```bash
     make run_all